Historia Regum Britanniae: Books 1–3

-Book Four
+Books 4–6

 After his conquest of Gaul, Julius Caesar looks over the sea and resolves to order Britain to swear obedience and pay tribute to Rome.
-His commands are answered by a letter of refusal from Cassivellaunus.
-Caesar sails a fleet to Britain, but he is overwhelmed by Cassivellaunus's army and forced to retreat to Gaul.
-Two years later he makes another attempt, but is again pushed back.
-Then Cassivellaunus quarrels with one of his dukes, Androgeus, who sends a letter to Caesar asking him to help avenge the duke's honour.
-Caesar invades once more and besieges Cassivellaunus on a hill.
-After several days Cassivellaunus offers to make peace with Caesar, and Androgeus, filled with remorse, goes to Caesar to plead with him for mercy.
 Cassivellaunus pays tribute and makes peace with Caesar, who then returns to Gaul.

-Cassivelaunus dies and is succeeded by his nephew Tenvantius, as Androgeus has gone to Rome.
-Tenvantius is succeeded in turn by his son Kymbelinus, and then Kymbelinus's son Guiderius.
-Guiderius refuses to pay tribute to emperor Claudius, who then invades Britain.
-After Guiderius is killed in battle with the Romans, his brother Arvirargus continues the defence, but eventually agrees to submit to Rome, and is given the hand of Claudius's daughter Genvissa in marriage.
-Claudius returns to Rome, leaving the province under Arviragus's governorship.
+He dies and is succeeded by his nephew Tenvantius.
+Tenvantius' grandson Guiderius refuses to pay tribute to emperor Claudius, who then invades Britain.
+After Guiderius is killed in battle with the Romans, his brother Arvirargus eventually agrees to submit to Rome, and is given the hand of Claudius's daughter Genvissa in marriage.

-The line of British kings continues under Roman rule, and includes Lucius, Britain's first Christian king, and several Roman figures, including the emperor Constantine I, the usurper Allectus and the military commander Asclepiodotus.
+The line of British kings continues under Roman rule.
 When Octavius passes the crown to his son-in-law Maximianus, his nephew Conan Meriadoc is given rule of Brittany to compensate him for not succeeding.
 After a long period of Roman rule, the Romans decide they no longer wish to defend the island and depart.
-The Britons are immediately besieged by attacks from Picts, Scots and Danes, especially as their numbers have been depleted due to Conan colonizing Brittany and Maximianus using British troops for his campaigns.
-In desperation the Britons send letters to the general of the Roman forces, asking for help, but receive no reply (this passage borrows heavily from the corresponding section in Gildas' De Excidio et Conquestu Britanniae).
+The Britons are immediately besieged by attacks from Picts, Scots and Danes.
+In desperation the Britons send letters to the general of the Roman forces, asking for help, but receive no reply.